-This program begins with a PowerPoint presentation introducing students to forests - complex communities of plants and animals and one of our most valuable resources!
-In combination with this, topics covered are: types, levels, and benefits of forests, terminology, and forests as habitats.
+This program introduces students to forests, the complex communities of plants and animals and one of our most valuable resources!
+Topics covered are: types, levels, and benefits of forests, terminology, and forests as habitats.
 This program also includes hands on activities for the students.